UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging

 where $\sigma_{v}$, $r_{\mathrm{core}}$ and $r_{\mathrm{cut}}$ are the velocity dispersion, core radius, and truncation radius, respectively, and $\xi$ is an elliptical coordinate defined as:

 with ellipticity $\epsilon$.
 In order to optimize the computation speed, we model most cluster galaxies as spherical ($\epsilon=0$).
-The ellipticity is used however for BCGs and eq.~\ref{eq:dPIE} is implemented in practice similarly to e.g. \citet{keeton01} and \citet{oguri10}, where it is referred to as a ``Pseudo-Jaffe profile'' after \citet{jaffe83}.
+The ellipticity is used however for brightest cluster galaxies (BCGs) and eq.~\ref{eq:dPIE} is in practice implemented as in e.g. \citet{keeton01a} and \citet{oguri10}, where it is referred to as a ``Pseudo-Jaffe profile'' after \citet{jaffe83}.
+The total mass associated with a dPIE profile is then

 In order to drastically reduce the otherwise large number of free parameters that would arise from modeling each cluster galaxy individually, we use common scaling relations:

-which are based on e.g., the Fundamental Plane, to tie the individual dPIE parameters of each galaxy to its luminosity $L$ and scale them with respect to a reference galaxy \citep[e.g.][]{jullo07}.
-The three parameters $\sigma_{v,\star}$, $r_{\mathrm{core},\star}$ and $r_{\mathrm{cut},\star}$ are those of the reference galaxy of luminosity $L_{\star}$ and can be left as free parameters in the model.
+which are based on e.g. the the Tully-Fisher \citep{tully77} and Faber-Jackson relations \citep{faber-jackson76} and the fundamental plane to tie the individual dPIE parameters of each galaxy to its luminosity $L$ and scale them with respect to a reference galaxy \citep[e.g.][]{halkola06,halkola07,jullo07,monna14,monna15}.
+The three parameters $\sigma_{v,\star}$, $r_{\mathrm{core},\star}$ and $r_{\mathrm{cut},\star}$ are those of a reference galaxy of luminosity $L_{\star}$ and can be left as free parameters in the model.
 Note that $r_{\mathrm{core},\star}$ is typically fixed however and only $\sigma_{\star}$ and $r_{\mathrm{cut},\star}$ are iterated for.
 The scaling parameters $\lambda$, $\beta$ and $\alpha$ can also be left as free parameters in the modeling.
-Note that unless they are specifically left to vary freely, the scaling relations \eqref{eq:sigma-relation}-\eqref{eq:rcut-relation} are also applied to the BCGs.
+For example, \citet{jullo07} use $\lambda=0.25$, $\beta=0.5$ and $\alpha=0.5$, for a constant mass-to-light ratio, or $\alpha=0.8$ to more closely match the fundamental plane.
+As another example, \citet{monna15} for instance, do not adopt a core for the galaxies, and have $\lambda=0.3$ and $\alpha=0.4$.
+Note that unless these are specifically left to vary freely, the scaling relations \eqref{eq:sigma-relation}-\eqref{eq:rcut-relation} are also applied to the BCGs.

 The second mass component consists of the diffuse cluster dark matter halos.
-These are modeled as Pseudo Isothermal Elliptical Mass Distributions \citep[PIEMDs; e.g.][]{jaffe83,keeton01}
+These are modeled as Pseudo Isothermal Elliptical Mass Distributions \citep[PIEMDs; e.g.][]{jaffe83,keeton01a}

 One such diffuse cluster halo is usually sufficient for a relaxed cluster with a single prominent BCG, but several cluster halos are often needed to model merging or complex clusters, i.e. those containing various sub-structures and BCGs such as A2744 \citep[e.g.][]{jauzac15,mahler18,bergamini22}.